Klouds/kDaemon/README.md

 A RESTful API framework for managing containers over a set of Docker Nodes running Prometheus as a monitoring solution.
 Will also run a watcher process that will monitor, fix and/or notify administration on the state of the cluster.

+##User Interface

+The user interface currently included has no functionality and is rather ugly.
+New UI is being built at

+[kDaemon_UI][kDaemon_UI]

 ###Features
 	* Make daemon aware of new docker/prometheus endpoints (adding nodes to the cluster)
 	* Launch containers on the cluster (use prometheus to loadbalance and schedule jobs)